-Sarah began her career at OCC in student services, focused on community college student success with an emphasis on low income students and students of color.
+Collins began her career at OCC in student services, focused on community college student success with an emphasis on low income students and students of color.
 She also was assisted in adjudication and due process for alleged student code and disciplinary procedures violations.
-Sarah holds a B.A. in Sociology from Wells College and a J.D. from Albany Law School.
+She holds a B.A. in Sociology from Wells College and a J.D. from Albany Law School.